Terrebonne (federal electoral district): History

-The riding was originally created by the British North America Act of 1867 which preserved existing electoral districts in Lower Canada.
+The riding was originally created by the British North America Act 1867 which preserved existing electoral districts in Lower Canada.
 It was abolished in 1996 into Repentigny and Terrebonne—Blainville.

-It was recreated during the 2012 federal electoral redistribution from parts of Terrebonne—Blainville (51%) and Montcalm (49%), and consists solely of the city of Terrebonne.
+It was recreated during the 2012 federal electoral redistribution from parts of Terrebonne—Blainville (51%) and Montcalm (49%), and consisted solely of the city of Terrebonne.
+After the 2022 Canadian federal electoral redistribution, the southwestern corner of the city was transferred to Thérèse-De Blainville.